The global enterprise asset management market size is expected to advance at a CAGR of 14% during 2021–2030, to reach $19,401.9 million by 2030.

 This is ascribed to the growing awareness regarding predictive analytics among SMEs and large enterprises, rising construction activities, increasing need for enhancing asset availability and eliminating asset breakdowns, surging maintenance costs, and strengthening focus on the better utilization of assets.

-The enterprise asset management market is categorized into solution and service, based on offering.
-Of these, the service category is expected to witness faster growth during the forecast period.
-This can be ascribed to the rising demand for managed and professional services from business owners for smooth business operations.
-Service providers implement, maintain, monitor, and train end users to utilize the solutions optimally, which further help users to cut long-term costs and streamline their business activities.
+The service category is projected to witness the faster growth over the next few years.
+The main driving factor for this category is the growing need for managed and professional services, to enhance business operations.
+Service providers implement, maintain, monitor, and train end users to utilize EAM solutions optimally, which further helps customers cut the long-term costs and streamline their business activities.

 The rate at which information is generated, gathered, and processed has a significant influence on an organization’s operations.
 All of the information may contribute to reducing costs, by maximizing asset management and decreasing thefts, losses, and the issues related to equipment storage.
 In the coming years, firms will turn their emphasis to systems that can handle a large volume of data that is needed to be monitored and evaluated, to enhance their operational efficiency.
 Organizations that are able to discover, acquire, integrate, and monitor their data will have a significant competitive edge.
 This step is especially critical for companies wanting to revive or improve their predictive maintenance approach.
 Identifying what solutions are needed to aid in the storage and organization of asset data can be a difficult task, which can be solved using EAM.